New Computer Accounts Notification

 At Home:

-OCIO is responsible for the support and maintenance of the IP Phone system, as well as the IP Phone Add-Move-Change requests.
+OCIO is responsible for the support and maintenance of the UC&C system, as well as the IP Phone Add/Move/Change requests.

 Central Teaching Facilities

-The University has around 100 central teaching venues including lecture theatres, general classrooms, general purpose computer rooms and open access computer rooms.
+The University has around 100 central teaching venues, including lecture theatres, general classrooms, general purpose computer rooms and open access computer rooms.
 All these rooms are equipped with essential audio-visual equipment and network connections.
 OCIO is responsible for the support and maintenance of the equipment in these venues.
 Users can reserve the teaching venues through the iBooking System.
+Please visit Central Teaching Facilities for more details.

 Information Security Policy

 The Information Security Policy, which aims to protect the information assets of the University, has been in place since 2009.
 According to its confidentiality, information asset should be classified as one of the three categories: Confidential, Internal or Public.
-All staff members are required to comply with the requirements as specified in the Policy and its supporting policies in order to protect confidential / personal information from disclosure to unauthorized individuals.
+All staff members are required to comply with the requirements as specified in the Policy and its supporting policies in order to protect confidential / personal information from disclosure to unauthorised individuals.
 It is imperative that staff members should report any suspected information security incidents to the University's Information Security Officer (currently the Chief Information Officer is taking up this role) in a timely manner so that the authority could response accordingly to contain the damage or risk.
+Please visit the University's Information Security Policy webpage for more information.